Umbraclaw

 “My cat-owner waifu doesn't sing a song for me when I lose one of my nine lives, which is obviously either a grave oversight or a budget issue.”

-The game offers solid replayability, particularly for players familiar with platformers, as it features multiple endings and skill-based challenges that encourage mastery of levels.
-While it may not reach the replay value of other titles from the same developer, the inclusion of upgrades and the "anima revive" concept adds depth to the experience.
-Overall, players can expect a rewarding journey with various paths to explore.
+The game offers solid replayability, featuring multiple endings and a variety of upgrades that encourage players to refine their skills and explore different strategies.
+While it may not reach the replayability levels of other titles from the same developer, the combination of tight controls, secret discoveries, and the "anima revive" concept adds depth to the experience.
+Overall, players can expect a rewarding journey that invites repeated playthroughs.

 “Positives include tight controls, replayability through its many endings, the track 'Fifth Life Soulbeast' that plays through Kuon's humanoid form, and the entirety of the 'Anima Revive' concept - which awards you bonus abilities that help shape Kuon's journey through the Soulplane.”